October 3, 2025 (5mo ago) — last updated March 6, 2026 (10d ago)

 A: Use “I” statements, give concrete examples, state your needs clearly, and invite a collaborative conversation rather than an accusation.

-Q: What are the first steps when I notice incompatibility?
+Q: What are the first practical steps when I notice incompatibility?

 A: Start a calm, honest conversation about the specific area causing friction, set a time to revisit the topic, and agree on practical next steps or a timeline.